Muts256/Email_Analysis_AI/ws1_Methodology.md

 beyond the display name to examine what is actually being sent and from where.

 *What to examine:*
-- Display name vs actual email address — do they match?
+- Display name vs actual email address.
+Do they match?
 - The sending domain: Is it a lookalike or typosquat of a legitimate domain?
 - Domain age: Newly registered domains are a strong indicator of malicious intent.
 - Whether the domain has any legitimate web presence.